komacke/cordova-syncFileSystem/README.md

 Dave picking up from tag 0.5.1 to see if I can make it work for my use case.

+Example of using this is at https://github.com/komacke/HamLog.

+See below for important notes about using chrome.identity and the Drive API.

+Good progress.
+Sync up and down work.
+Removing files doesn't sync yet.
+After a sync failure, should figure that out and try again.
+Needs to know it's offline and not try to sync.

 # chrome.syncFileSystem Plugin

 This plugin allows apps to access a file system that syncs to Google Drive.